 Consultation with a faculty advisor is strongly recommended.
 The Technology Studies - Manufacturing Technology Pathway associate degree program prepares students primarily for employment in the advanced technology manufacturing workforce.
 Graduates will receive a background in manufacturing, mathematics, science, and general education courses for placement with an appropriate employer.
 For those students looking to transfer into a Bachelor of Science degree, a grade average of "B", with no grade less than a 'C', and completion of the full program is required for continuation as a junior in CCSU's School of Technology or at Charter Oak.

 Advisors: Sharon Gusky, sgusky@nwcc.edu, 860-738-6395 Douglas Mooney, dmooney@necc.ced, 860-738-6401

-This is the sug gested course sequence for full-time studer ts who aim to graduate in two y /ears.
-Course # Course Title Cr.
+This is the suggested course sequence for full-time students who aim to graduate in two years.